Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 92x60x43cm

-Cons - Slow inflation and no waterproof storage
+Cons - Slow inflation, storage isn’t waterproof

 Razor Kayaks R2 Ultra